Gas falling under $3 nationwide: What to know

 NEW YORK (AP) — The sight is so surprising that Americans are sharing photos of it, along with all those cute Halloween costumes, sweeping vistas and special meals: The gas station sign, with a price of $2-something a gallon.

-The national average price of gasoline has fallen 33 cents in October, landing Friday at $3.00, according to AAA, and is expected to fall further this weekend.
+The national average price of gasoline has fallen 33 cents in October, landing Friday at $3.00, according to AAA.
+Kloza said the average will fall under $3 by early Saturday morning for the first time in four years.

 When the national average crossed above $3 a gallon in December of 2010, drivers weren't sure they'd ever see $2.99 again.
 Global demand for oil and gasoline was rising as people in developing countries bought cars by the tens of millions and turmoil was brewing in the oil-rich Middle East.